 The Perry APV area is the most popular public riding area in Ohio.
 Miles of challenging trails are open.
 Picnic tables and latrines are provided at the parking area.
-The APV area closes the day after deer gun season ends through March 31.
+The APV area at Perry State Forest is closed from the second Monday morning in December until the first Friday morning in April.

 Perry State Forest has a very scenic day-use bridle trail system.
 Parking for horse trailer rigs is provided along County Road 48.
 The Miles Lake water is suitable for horses.